 - a.
-All residential units and commercial ground floors shall be accessed directly from the sidewalk either directly to each unit or commercial space through an appropriate frontage type, through a lobby, or through an on-site open space such - b.
+All residential units and commercial ground floors shall be accessed directly from the sidewalk either directly to each unit or commercial space through an appropriate frontage type, through a lobby, or through an on-site open space such as a court. - b.
 Upper floor uses, whether residential or commercial, shall be accessed through a lobby.